skip to content

 Number of Places: 40 Admin Contact:

 Entry into Part II Materials Science is normally restricted to students who have studied Part IB Materials Science.
-Special consideration may be given to others who have not studied this course, if they have taken Part IA Materials Science.

 Physics